oupnkalr/oupnkalr/README.md

   * **GREEN 5** is the nearest shade to HTML lime green by contrast, therefore is chosen as the normal green color

-    * GREEN 4 is lighter green
-    * GREEN 6 is darker green
-    * HTML green is very dark and unreadable while green 120° has very high contrast and is actually HTML lime
+  * HTML green is very dark and green 120° is bright, both do not resemble Open color green swatches unlike HTML lime green

   [GREEN 0 contrast]: https://colourcontrast.cc/ebfbee/212529
   [GREEN 0 image]: https://www.htmlcsscolor.com/preview/32x32/ebfbee.png